ericmjl/broad-research-fellows/01-research-statement.md

 <!-- The main focus here is on predictive use of the data.
 May want to change the title of this section to focus on prediction, tying it with the -->

-Machine learning offers us the capacity to learn the complex relationship between genotype and phenotype.
+Machine learning offers us the capacity to learn the complex mapping from genotype to phenotype.
 Our second project thrust will take advantage of recent developments in deep learning to bring interpretability and learning capacity to machine learning on protein phenotypes.

 **Core problem:** Over the past decade, machine learning has been applied to protein sequences (#cite) and structures (#cite) to predict properties such as drug resistance, but the state-of-the-art models suffer from the trade-off between learning capacity (model complexity) and interpretability, the latter being the biggest limiting factor in deployability in clinical settings.
 An additional limitation is that they are unable to accept variable-length sequences as input, which poses a problem for fast-evolving viral proteins that can undergo insertions and deletions, apart from substitutions, as part of their evolutionary trajectory.